NikolaosOikonomou/MoviesLand/README.md

 CRUD methology in both entities.
 Delete action through ajax call.

 Implement Authentication Authorization methology with guest and CanManageMovies roles.
-Log in with facebook
+Log in with facebook as well

-Forms created with razor syntax, displaying validation massages accordingly (having custom valdiotion as well).
+Forms created with razor syntax, displaying validation massages accordingly (also having custom valdiotion).

 Api controller for Customer with dto and auto mapper.